 Following the completion of this offering and until we consummate our initial business combination, we intend to engage in the business of identifying and combining with one or more businesses or entities.
 Each of our officers and directors presently has, and any of them in the future may have, additional fiduciary or contractual obligations to other entities pursuant to which such officer or director is or will be required to present a business combination opportunity to such entity, subject to his or her fiduciary duties under Cayman Islands law.
-Accordingly, they may have conflicts of interest in determining to which entity a particular business opportunity should be presented.
-These conflicts may not be resolved in our favor and a potential target business may be presented to another entity prior to its presentation to us, subject to their fiduciary duties under Cayman Islands law.
+Accordingly, they may have conflicts of interest in determining to which entity a particular business may be presented to another entity prior to its presentation to us, subject to their fiduciary duties under Cayman Islands law.
 Our directors and officers also may have become aware of business opportunities that may be appropriate to present to us and the other entities to which they owe certain fiduciary or contractual duties.

 In addition, our Founders, sponsor, officers and directors may in the future become affiliated with other blank check companies that may have acquisition objectives that are similar to ours.
 Accordingly, they may have conflicts of interest in determining to which entity a particular business opportunity should be presented.
 These conflicts may not be resolved in our favor and a potential target business may be presented to such other blank check companies prior to its presentation to us, subject to our officers' and directors' fiduciary duties under Cayman Islands law.
-Our amended and restated memorandum and articles of association will provide that we renounce our interest in any business combination opportunity offered to any director or officer unless such opportunity is expressly offered to such person solely in his or her capacity as a director or officer of the company and it is an opportunity that we are able to complete on a reasonable basis.
+Our amended and restated memorandum and articles of association will provide that we renounce our interest in any business combination opportunity offered to any director or officer of the company and it is an opportunity that we are able to complete on a reasonable basis.

-For a complete discussion of our executive officers' and directors' business affiliations and the potential conflicts of interest that you should be aware of, please see "Management-Officers, Directors and Director Nominees," "Management-Conflicts of Interest" and "Certain Relationships and Related Party Transactions."
+For a complete discussion of our executive officers' and directors' business affiliations and the potential conflicts of interest that you should be aware of, please see "Management - Officers, Directors and Director Nominees," "Management - Conflicts of Interest" and "Certain Relationships and Related Party Transactions."